humu2009/Pano.js/README.md

     Pano.View(canvas, options)

 Constructor to create a new instance of `Pano.View` on a given canvas with optional parameters.
-* canvas - A canvas element on which to create the view instance.
+* _canvas_ - A canvas element on which to create the view instance.
-* options - A wrapper object holding a series of optional parameters.
+* _options_ - A wrapper object holding a series of optional parameters.

 After `Pano.View` has been instantiated, the following method can be involked on it to manipulate the panorama and the view.

     view.load(url, reset)

 Set the URL of a new panarama image that will be loaded in.
+* _url_ - The URL of the panorama image to load.
+* _reset_ - Whether to reinitialize the view when the new panorama image is loaded and applied.
+Default to _false_.

     view.reset()